-It is a technique to speedily transport the data of any protocol and shaping network flow.
+It is a technique to speedily transport the data of any protocol and shape the network flow.
 Simply, one can say that MPLS is used to perform traffic engineering in IP networks to provide efficient usage of network resources.

-One of the prominent advantages of traditional MPLS is that it delivers packets providing high QoS, Quality of service and proficiently manages and avoids packet loss.
-But bandwidth cost is one of the biggest disadvantages encountered with MPLS.
+One of the prominent advantages of traditional MPLS is that it delivers packets providing high QoS, Quality of service and proficiently manages & avoids packet loss.
+But, bandwidth cost is one of the biggest disadvantages encountered with MPLS.
 MPLS megabyte costs exceptionally more than a broadband megabyte monthly.

 What is SD-WAN?